India rescues Pakistani student stranded in Ukraine | www.lokmattimes.com

 India rescues Pakistani student stranded in Ukraine

-Amid escalating tensions between Russia and Ukraine, a Pakistani student stranded in the war-hit country was rescued by the Indian authorities.
+Amid the ongoing Ukraine-Russia war, a Pakistani student stranded in war-torn Ukraine was rescued by the Indian authorities.

-Amid escalating tensions between Russia and Ukraine, a Pakistani student stranded in the war-hit country was rescued by the Indian authorities.
+Amid the ongoing Ukraine-Russia war, a Pakistani student stranded in war-torn Ukraine was rescued by the Indian authorities.

 According to sources, Pakistan's Asma Shafique, who was rescued by the Indian authorities, is now en route to Western Ukraine for further evacuation out of the country.